 About Nicola Dickens, Blogger, Social Media Creator, WordPress designer, Cancer Patient and Cannabis Patient extraordinaire

-I went into work on the way home from the doctor and discussed with them that I was going to be needing to take this time off, they were really awesome, they even threw me a baby shower on my last day before maternity leave.
-As the month of November was ending and December was starting I kept having more and more Braxton hicks, we found out that I was very anemic and I was really having a hard time with the pregnancy and was ready to ask how much longer before it’s safe I had already been hospitalized 4 times.
-January 10, 1997, I had my last one-week checkup, the doctor said I had already started to dilate and it’s time they couldn’t stop it this time.
-So here we are again first time parents, come on say it with me “We knew everything” the doctor asks us do you want me to call an ambulance, we (Smart Young People) say no well just take the freeway it’s right there over 45 miles away.
-(Yes we were dumbasses) We finally pull up to the ER with cops behind us it looked like we had just robbed a bank) Now here’s the visual we pull up to the ER where the ambulances go, 2 cops I believe come squealing in behind us by this time my husband is out the driver truck door, leaving door wide open and engine running, running around the truck like a crazy one man Chinese fire drill game (mind you we were both early 20’s and he was already losing his hair looking 10 years older than me) I’m screaming in the front seat of the truck trying to get the door open just trying to get out of the truck before I felt like I was going to poop myself using every swear word I know, Now picture this little 5 foot 4inch 120lb girl that looks like she’s 16 very obviously pregnant the looks in those cops eyes was pure fear, they asked my husband what was going on asked us for ids they ran those, came back and asked the doctor’s if everything was ok and normal they just wanted to make sure, doctors said nope pretty normal, and then the officers pop just their heads in the crack in the door to hand my husband back our id’s and the cop looked him dead in the eye and asked “dude you ok we protect men from women to”.
+I went to work on the way home from the doctor and discussed with them that I would need to take this time off.
+They were really awesome.
+They even threw me a baby shower on my last day before maternity leave.
+As November was ending and December was starting, I kept having more and more Braxton hicks.
+We found out that I was very anemic and being placed on precautions.
+I was really having a hard time with the pregnancy and was ready to ask how much longer I had already been hospitalized 4 times before it’s safe.
+January 10, 1997, I had my last one-week checkup; the doctor said I had already started to dilate, and it’s time they couldn’t stop it this time.
+Here we are again first time parents, come on say it with me “We knew everything” the doctor asks us do you want me to call an ambulance, we (Smart Young People) say no well, take the freeway over 45 miles away.
+(Yes, we were dumbasses) We finally pull up to the ER with cops behind us.
+It looked like we had just robbed a bank) Now here’s the visual we pull up to the ER where the ambulances go, 2 cops I believe come squealing in behind us by this time my husband is out the driver truck door, leaving door wide open and engine running, running around the truck like a crazy one man Chinese fire drill game (mind you we were both early 20’s and he was already losing his hair looking 10 years older than me) I’m screaming in the front seat of the truck trying to get the door open just trying to get out of the truck before I felt like I was going to poop myself using every swear word I know, Now picture this little 5 foot 4inch 120lb girl that looks like she’s 16 very obviously pregnant the looks in those cops eyes was pure fear, they asked my husband what was going on asked us for ids they ran those, came back and asked the doctor’s if everything was ok and normal they just wanted to make sure, doctors said nope pretty normal, and then the officers pop their heads in the crack in the door to hand my husband back our id’s and the cop looked him dead in the eye and asked “dude you ok we protect men from women to”.
 It was funny and for a great laugh but wouldn’t you now it labor stopped, everything stopped, the nurses called the doctor he came in ran some tests our son was in no distress, I wasn’t as dilated as before, so they monitored me for several hours and sent us home.
-I had a couple of really good days because we had a microburst touch down where we lived and grounds people were out we didn’t have electricity for a few hours but other than that, it was beautiful, I would be cleaning the house and finishing decorate my oldest sons room and there was a balcony and I had the sliding glass door open and I was laying on the floor smelling the fresh-cut grass and fresh trimmed roses under your window, the air was brisk so as you smelled in the fresh trimmings it was a cold and sweet like a guest home in the forest.
-My husband had gone back to work and he always left between 5 am and 5:30 am and it was January 14, 1997, and all of a sudden I have this rushing of urine or something sensation, so I did what any reasonable person would do is go sit on the toilet (hahaha).
-So I’m sitting there and it’s not stopping and I’m frantically looking around thinking phone cordless phone (yes kids cordless phones are phones that plug into the wall and you can walk all over your house with no cord definitely not as cool as the cell phone so thank an old person if we didn’t like the idea of those so many phones wouldn’t be where they are today).
-Upon finding the phone and paging my husband, then calling his work, then calling the owner’s personal phone all in like 5 minutes so even if he was trying to call me back I would have had no clue but it was his fault I couldn’t get ahold of him fast enough lol that 2 edge sword sorry guys love ya but … ya… I’m talking to the owner’s wife who then proceeds to say I’m an expert at this I’ve had I don’t remember how many kids and blah blah, so she asks me where I’m at right then and I tell her sitting on the toilet, and she screams get off the toilet go stand in the shower you don’t want your baby to fall into the toilet, so of course, now that she has scared the unholy shit out of me just by yelling because this was a relatively calm conversation, up to this point, if I didn’t shit him out then I’m pretty true I was safe but I got in the shower anyway my husband is in the car racing home to get me to then take me to the hospital again because brains didn’t connect 911, phone, call, duh.
-After 12 hours of labor my oldest son was born 6 weeks early feisty, always ready to call me out, always willing to learn a little from me at times, but just like me strong-willed, passionate, inquisitive, looking for that one thing that makes him shine bright.
+I had a couple of excellent days because we had a microburst touch down where we lived.
+Grounds people were out we didn’t have electricity for a few hours.
+Still, other than that, it was beautiful, I would be cleaning the house and finishing decorating my oldest sons room and a balcony.
+I had the sliding glass door open, and I was lying on the floor smelling the fresh-cut grass and fresh trimmed roses under your window.
+The air was brisk, so as you smelled in the fresh trimmings, it was cold and sweet like a guest home in the forest.
+My husband had gone back to work, and he always left between 5 am and 5:30 am, and it was January 14, 1997.
+Suddenly, I have this rushing of urine or something sensation, so I did what any reasonable person would do is sit on the toilet (hahaha).
+So I’m sitting there, and it’s not stopping.
+I’m frantically looking around thinking phone cordless phone (yes, kids cordless phones are phones that plug into the wall, and you can walk all over your house with no cord definitely not as cool as the cell phone, so thank an older person if we didn’t like the idea of those so many phones wouldn’t be where they are today).
+Upon finding the phone and paging my husband, then calling his work, then calling the owner’s personal phone all in like 5 minutes, even if he were trying to call me back, I would have had no clue.
+Still, it was his fault I couldn’t get ahold of him fast enough lol that 2 edge sword sorry guys love ya but … ya… I’m talking to the owner’s wife, who then proceeds to say I’m an expert at this I’ve had.
+I don’t remember how many kids and blah blah, so she asks me where I’m at right then.
+I tell her to sit on the toilet, and she screams, gets off the toilet stand in the shower.
+You don’t want your baby to fall into the toilet, so of course, now that she has scared the unholy shit out of me just by yelling because this was a relatively calm conversation, up to this point, if I didn’t shit him out then I’m pretty true I was safe.
+Still, I got in the shower anyway.
+My husband is in the car racing home to get me to the hospital again because brains didn’t connect 911, phone, call, duh.
+After 12 hours of labor, my oldest son was born 6 weeks early, feisty, always ready to call me out, always willing to learn a little from me at times, but just like me, strong-willed, passionate, inquisitive, looking for that one thing that makes him shine bright.